 The amount of water depends on how much plaster you need.
 A good rule of thumb is to work to a 1:1 ratio of water to plaster.
 You always add plaster to the water – never the other way round.
 If you tried to do this the wrong way, you’d end up with lumpy and useless plaster.

-Take around half the total plaster you’re going to use, and add it carefully to the water.
+Take half the total plaster you will use and add it carefully to the water.
 Using your chosen mixing implement, start mixing the plaster into the water.

 Mix carefully but thoroughly in both directions, getting right to the edges of your bucket and lifting your mixer up and down.

-When your mix has reached a fairly smooth consistency with no noticeable lumps, add a little more plaster.
+Add a little more plaster when your mix has reached a fairly smooth consistency with no noticeable lumps.
 Repeat the mixing process and continue until (a) you’ve used all your plaster or (b) the mix has reached an optimal thickness.

 A good trick is to check that a small piece of wood can stand upright if you place it in the plaster mix.
 If you need any more advice on optimal techniques, check out this video on mixing plaster: